Kotlin/dokka/docs/topics/dokka-gradle-configuration-options.md

         // Use this block instead of the standard when you
         // want to change the output directory and include extra files outputDirectory.set(rootDir.resolve("docs/api/0.x"))

-        // Use this block instead of the standard when you want to include
-        // specific files (such as README.md) from the project root includes.from(rootDir.resolve("README.md"))

         // Use fileTree to add multiple files includes.from(